-The overall length of tomato plant collars should be at least 5-7 inches
+Here is some great news in the battle against cutworms: Cutworm collars are effective and easy to make.
+The overall length of the plant collars should be at least 5-7 inches long.

 What to Use:

 The item you use to make the collar should be 6 to 7 inches long.